mirexan/S1.4-Testing/README.md

     Asseguren que afegir un llibre modifica correctament la llista.
     Confirmen que eliminar un llibre disminueix la mida de la llista.
     Verifiquen que la llista roman ordenada alfabèticament després d'afegir o eliminar un llibre.
+**Exercise 01 - Observations**

+The subject of this exercise asks to alphabetically sort books by title, but in the same time it asks to add books at a certain position.
+I've decided to sort books in any case of addition.
+So tests will also always check sorted results.

 **Exercise 02**